FREQUENTLY ASKED QUESTIONS

 What airport do I fly in to in Panama?

-You will fly in to Tocumen International Airport in Panama City.
-The code is PTY.
+You will need to arrive at Tocumen International Airport in Panama City.
+The airport code is PTY.
 Our driver will pick you up there to take you to the hotel where the group will stay in Panama City.

 Do I need to make any hotel reservations?